 2 cups seedless grapes

-2 medium navel oranges, peeled and cut into bite-size pieces
+2 medium navel oranges, peeled and cut into bite-sized pieces

 Gather the ingredients.

-Combine the honey, lime juice, orange juice, and lime zest; whisk to blend.
+Combine the honey, orange and lime juice, and lime zest, whisk to blend.

 How to Store

-Fresh fruit salad is best served within a few hours, so try to avoid making more than you will need.
-After a day or so, some fruits will be mushy and soft, and the flavors of the individual fruits will begin to taste the same.
+Fresh fruit salad is best served immediately, so try to avoid making more than you will need.
+After a day or so, some leftover fruits will be mushy and soft, and the flavors of the individual fruits will begin to taste the same.
 If you do find yourself with leftovers, here are some ideas;